2018–19 UEFA Europa League qualifying: Matches

-The first legs were played on 26 and 28 June, and the second legs on 5 July 2018.

 First qualifying round

 The draw for the first qualifying round was held on 20 June 2018, 12:00 CEST.

 Seeding

 A total of 94 teams were involved in the first qualifying round draw: 87 teams entering in this round, and the seven winners of the preliminary round.
 They were divided into nine groups: seven of ten teams, where five teams were seeded and five teams were unseeded, and two of twelve teams, where six teams were seeded and six teams were unseeded.
 Numbers were pre-assigned for each team by UEFA so that the draw could be held in one run for all groups with ten teams and one run for all groups with twelve teams.